BestTimesToVisit.com Logo

 safety

-Gothenburg is a very safe city, but like anywhere, be aware of your surroundings, especially in crowded areas like the central station or busy shopping streets.
-Pickpocketing can occur, so keep your valuables secure and out of sight.
+Gothenburg is a very safe city, but like anywhere, it's wise to be aware of your surroundings, especially in crowded areas or late at night.
+Keep your valuables secure, and you'll have no issues enjoying the city's vibrant atmosphere.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.